-I woke up at 3am with my heart pounding, a feeling that I can only describe as terror flooded over me.
-But I wasn’t fearing anything.
-I wasn’t under stress.
-I wasn’t going through any problems or life changing events.
-It was just a sense of panic…over nothing.
+I was just a sense of panic and it was over nothing!
 My heart raced like I had just run a mile and yet I had been sound asleep.
-This was the third time this week this had happened, and the only time in my life.
-I had a panic attack.
+This was the third time this week this had happened, and only the second series of episodes in my life.

 I have suffered with anxiety for several years.
-I am sure it has been longer but it has really reared its head just in the last several.
-I had gone through most of my previous marriage with so much worry, so much stress, so much fear on a seemingly daily basis that now my body didn’t know how to exist without it.
-It started to LOOK for something to worry about and would produce those feelings even when it found… Click To Tweet
+Now, I am sure it has been longer but it has reared its head just in the last several.
+I had gone through a time in a previous marriage where I went through so much worry, so much stress, so much fear on a seemingly daily basis that now my body didn’t know how to exist without it.

-But the King James version words it as,
+But in the King James version it says,

 “Be careful for nothing…..”
 (KJV)

-There was no worry, there was no concern here…and where I had no worry or concern there could not possibly be a lack of faith in this situation!
-I just had a very real physical response to…nothing.
-In fact, during this attack, I was sound asleep!
+There was no worry, there was no concern, and where I had no worry or concern there could not possibly be a lack of faith, right?
+I just had a very real physical response to nothing.
+In fact, during this nocturnal panic attack, I was sound asleep!

 “Be anxious for nothing…….”